biplovbhandari/ripple1d/docs/source/index.rst

    This version is tagged as **testing**.
 Features and APIs are subject to change.

-:code:`ripple1d` is a Python utility that repurposes HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and synthetic rating curves (SRCs) to support near-real-time flood forecasting within NOAA’s National Water Model (NWM).
+:code:`ripple1d` is a Python utility that repurposes HEC-RAS models for use in the production of Flood Inundation Maps (FIMs) and scenario databases to support near-real-time flood forecasting within NOAA’s National Water Model (NWM).

 Navigating the documentation